sqrlserverjava/sqrl-server-base/README.md

 However to display the SQRL QR code, the authentication page must poll the server to understand when a SQRL authentication is in progress and complete.
 This polling is required once the SQRL QR code is displayed, even it the user is ends up invoking a non-SQRL authentication method.
 The polling is required to have the page auto-refresh when the SQRL authentication is complete.

-Both of these requirements result in a more process/resource intesive authentication page.
+Both of these requirements result in a more process/resource intensive authentication page.
 Here are 2 approaches that will  minimize such impact:
 * Do not display the SQRL QR code on the login page; instead, display the [SQRL logo](https://www.grc.com/sqrl/logo.htm)  or some other indicator of SQRL support.
 When/if the user clicks/taps the logo, generate the SQRL QR code and display
 * Host the SQRL server logic on it's own infrastructure and load the SQRL QR code in the background as the page is loaded.
 This isolates the more intensive SQRL support logic.